davechurchill/StarcraftAITournamentManager/README.md

 ### Initial Server Setup

-1. Install Java JDK 8 or higher (64-bit for memory requirements of large tournaments)
+1. Install Java JDK 8 or higher
 1. (Windows) Edit system PATH to include jdk/bin directory for javac and java
 1. Turn off firewall
 1. The following directory structure must exist for each bot in the tournament: